-Lake Dorothy Trail is a 9.2 mile moderately trafficked out and back trail located near Skykomish, WA that features a waterfall and is rated as moderate.
-The trail is primarily used for hiking, walking, camping, and birding and is accessible from June until October.
+Lake Dorothy Trail is a 9.2 mile moderately trafficked out and back trail located near Skykomish, Washington that features a waterfall and is rated as moderate.
+The trail is primarily used for hiking, walking, camping, birding, and canoeing and is accessible from June until October.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash

 From Everett, E on US 2.
 About 33 miles E of Monroe follow signs to Money Creek Campground and pasDrive US Highway 2 to Old Cascade Highway west of the town of Skykomish, at approximately milepost 46.
 Turn south on Old Cascade Highway for one mile then turn south onto Miller River Road (FS Road #6410).
 Continue on #6410 for 9.5 miles to the roads end at the trailhead.

 The hike up is a butt kicker with the 800 odd foot elevation change.
 There are a lot of steps, they help, but with my gait many them took half steps.